stakater/mto-docs/content/index.md

 - [Installation](getting-started/installation/overview.md) — install on OpenShift, Kubernetes, AKS or EKS
 - [Create a Tenant](guides/create-tenant.md) — your first tenant
 - [Console](console/overview.md) — the UI for administrators and tenant users
+- [kubectl-tenant plugin](cli/overview.md) — the same tenant scoping from the command line
 - [Architecture](concepts/architecture.md) — components and controllers